KentHaeger/SaveOurShip2/Changenotes.md

 - Fix for player ship with huge CR attacking pre-Moon base ship.
 The change was missing from dev branch, but was in Steam release.
 These two fixes by thecaffiend
 - Fix for Mysterious Archotech Sphere to be able to be found via scanning
 - Ideology system inactive option (from Ideology DLC startup settings) is supported in travel to new planet and load ship, will no longer force-activate ideology in that scenario

+In testing:
+- Pawns will no longer get hypothermia when inside shuttles in space